backy22/Jibse/README.md

 # Project
 This project is submitted to [BlockHack Hackathon 2021 (Nov 8-14)](https://blockhack-hackathon.devpost.com/)

-# Jibse
+# Jibse 🏠
-It helps tenants and owners make a worry-free lease contract without knowing each other.
+Jibse helps tenants and owners make a worry-free lease contract without knowing each other.

 🙋‍♀️ As an owner,
 - I can post a place I want to rent out at any price and for any period I want using cryptocurrency.